Shadowy Tech Goons Want to Build a New City in California. What Could Go Wrong?

-When rich people start buying up land, it’s always fairly disturbing.
-If and when those same people start telling you that they’re going to use the land to make the world a better place, it’d only be natural to feel certifiably creeped out.
+When rich people start buying up land, it’s always disturbing.
+If and when those same people start telling you that they’re going to use the land they’ve bought to make the world a better place, it’s only natural to feel certifiably creeped out.
 Unfortunately, this is what’s been happening in northern California, where some of Silicon Valley’s most prominent bigwigs have snatched up a huge amount of real estate and want to build a new city on it from scratch.

 The New York Times reports that a mysterious company called Flannery Associates has spent over $800 million hoovering up massive amounts of farm land in the Solano County region.
 The company has been procuring Bay Area land parcels for close to five years and has now amassed some 52,000 acres (or 22,000 hectares).
-The land grabs, which stretch from Fairfield to Rio Vista, have worried locals and government officials, who—for years—were kept in the dark about who exactly was buying this land or what the mystery buyers planned to do with it.
+The land grabs, which stretch from Fairfield to Rio Vista, have understandably worried locals and government officials, who—for years—were kept in the dark about who exactly was buying up this land or what the buyers planned to do with it.

-It’s finally been revealed what Flannery plans to do with properties: convert it into a brand new city that will be built up from nothing.
+Now, however, it’s finally been revealed what Flannery’s designs for the properties are: the company plans to convert the massive accumulation of terra firma into a brand new city that will be built up from nothing.
 The vision behind this project has been described as “utopian,” and the concept behind it certainly hews to that description: the Times notes that the backers of the project wish to create “a community with tends of thousands of residents, clean energy, public transportation and dense urban life.”

 Flannery Associates, which was incorporated in Delaware, has a number of very prominent backers and tech titans attached to it.
 These backers include the venture capitalist Michael Moritz, the venture capital fund Andreessen Horowitz, software developer and really rich guy Marc Andreessen (who co-founded said fund), Reid Hoffman, the co-founder of Linkedin (and a former Jeffrey Epstein associate), Patrick and John Collison, who are brothers and co-founded Stripe, Nat Friedman and Daniel Gross, a pair of venture capital investors, and Laurene Jobs, a philanthropist (who also happens to be Steve Jobs’ widow).
 The project is being “spearheaded” by a guy named Jan Sramek, who formerly worked as an investor with Goldman Sachs (not an institution particularly well known for its successes with housing).
 All these people seem to want to create a community that can serve as a templar for future innovation and urban development.
 But, of course, they also seem to want to make a lot money off of it, too.